Everything You Need to Know About Sworn Translations

 - A sworn translation is a translation of document which — in order to be legally valid in the target language — must have been translated by an officially accredited translator.

-Many official bodies require certain documents to be translated in this way.
-Depending on the country, these documents could include naturalisation papers, academic qualifications, contracts, etc.
+- Many official bodies require certain documents to be translated in this way.
+Depending on the country, these documents could include naturalisation papers, academic qualifications, legal contracts, etc.

-In many countries, a sworn translation can only be supplied in a hard copy, as it has to include the signature and seal of a sworn translator.
+- In many countries, a sworn translation can only be supplied in a hard copy, as it has to include the signature and seal of the translator.